AvaloniaUI/avalonia-docs/docs/reference/controls/buttons/radiobutton.md

 # Radio Button

-The radio button control presents a group of options from which only one may be selected at a time.
+The `RadioButton` control presents a group of options from which only one may be selected at a time.
 A selected option is drawn as a filled circle, and an unselected option as an empty circle.

 The content of the radio button control is presented as a label next to the circle.